Rank Leaders Action Group

 Joanne Cooper

-Chief Executive Officer, Back on the Map.
+CEO, Back on the Map

 I am born, raised and very much still part of Hendon, an area of high deprivation in Sunderland.
 With a background in regeneration, enterprise and community engagement as well as charitable work and an MSc in Urban Policy & Regeneration from Northumbria University, it was perhaps written in the stars that I would lead Back on the Map (BotM) and the regeneration of Hendon.